MHaringa/insurancerating/docs/reference/MTPL.md

 A dataset containing the characteristics of 30,000 policyholders in a Dutch Motor Third Party Liability (MTPL) insurance portfolio.
-Includes information on demographics, vehicle, and claims.
+Includes information on policyholder characteristics, vehicle attributes, and claims.

 ## Usage